Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Bits and Quantum Entanglement

+Before continuing with the possible states of a multiple qubit system, let us introduce some notation.
 In our set-up, the corresponding bases will be of use for representing integers.
 In a classical computer, we represent an integer $a \in \mathbb{Z}_{\geq 0}$ such that $a < 2^n$ (i.e., such that it can be described with $n$ bits) with the base-2 numeral system:

 where $a_l \in \{0,1\}$ are the binary digits of $a$.
 In a quantum computer, we can also represent an integer $a < 2^n$ with $n$ \textit{qubits} as follows:

 Thus, for example, number 29 can be represented with 5 qubits (as $29 < 2^5)$ like this: